dovvnloading/Interactive-MNIST-Digit-Classifier/README.md

 classification and neural network operations.
 Whether for educational purposes or fun experimentation, MNIST Digit Classifier & Drawer provides an intuitive and insightful glimpse into the workings of machine learning.

-*** I've included a trained model.
+*** I've included a trained model 'mnist_cnn_model.h5'.
 To use it - simply place the file in the same location as your script.
-The Mnist dataset will automatically download to a folder within the script location.
+The Mnist dataset will automatically download to a folder within the script location (roughly 350mb).
 This will only occur once, unless the dataset is moved.
 ______________________________________________________________________________
 ______________________________________________________________________________